j9brown/bed-lift/hardware/v0.3/design-and-errata.md

 - Maybe remove the serial port connector and repurpose the pins.
 - Maybe split the `DRV_SLEEP` signal for the two groups of motor drivers to remove a dependency between the drivers in firmware.
 - Supply the STEP signal from a timer capable GPIO.
-- Supply the DIR signal from a GPIO.
 - Provide PWM capable outputs for the lift motors.
 - Gate the motor driver SLEEP through a 2 pin e-stop switch connector, sense the result with a GPIO.
 - Ensure these signals share a port for efficient reading